These are the money-saving tips that saved us

 Tip #3 Going to places with buses, trains or Uber.

-Another benefit of taking buses or trains beside saving money is you’ll be healthy because you’ll walk more.
+Another benefit of taking buses or trains besides saving money is you’ll be healthy because you’ll walk more.

 In Japan, you need to walk a lot to take public transportation, I mean like a lot but it’s good for exercise because you can eat more delicious food throughout the travel!
 At least, That’s what I thought!